automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Rugops.md

 # Rugops
-## Description: This wrinkly-faced carnivore probably fed on abandoned carcasses.
+## This wrinkly-faced carnivore probably fed on abandoned carcasses.